ThatsUseful/merit-docker/README.md

-# Docker container for Merit Mining
+# Docker container for Merit Wallet
 Docker file for Merit Wallet / Miner

 # Build the base